-Scope 1 (2023)-Scope 1 (2022) / Scope 12 (2022).
-A slight increase of 1% in driving was observed in 2023 which can be expected considering a large growth in business activity.
+An increase of 5% in driving was observed in 2024 which can be expected considering a large growth in business activity.
 This increase in activity and associated driving will be tempered by an increased usage of highly fuel efficient vehicles as part of the new CT Eco-Friendly Car Policy.
 This policy dictates that all new long-term vehicle leases must be fuel efficient and furthermore, from 2025, shall be either plug-in hybrid or electric vehicles.
-In addition this policy encourages that electric cars are selected in priority for short term rentals.
-The Getafe, Madrid flagship headquarters location has begun to implement electric vehicles as the default selection for short term rentals since early 2024.